gasparka/thesis/docs/vhdl_extensions.rst

     :align: center
     :figclass: align-center

-    RTL of parallel MAC (Intel Quartus RTL viewer)
+    Synthesis result of :numref:`mac-pyha-parallel` (Intel Quartus RTL viewer)

 Note that it would also be possible to create lists of objects..etc.
 It is clear that such kind of programming would be useful for hardware.

-Features that we are looking for:
+Basically in this chapter we are looking to develop an VHDL model that could easly describe these previously listed examples.

-    - Easly convertable and synthesisable
+Major features that we are looking for:

-    - There may be more user defined functions
+    - OOP style for conversion ease
-    - Object may be have subobjects
+    - Familiarity to normal programmers
-    - Subobjects may have their own subobjects, maybe even a list of objects.
+    - Must be fully synthesisable
-    - Easy to map to Python, data model goes to stcuture and all methods just convert. profit
+    - Should not limit the hardware description stuff, like multiple clocks
-    - Multiple clocks
+    - Unify/simplify Python to VHDL conversion